Banpo: Designs

-Banpo is known for a characteristic type of decorative pottery, with a red clay coating all over the body, and geometrical drawings in black, typically depicting a round human head with some fish around it.
-The round human head had a triangular design on top.
+Banpo decorative pottery, usually in the form of clay bowls or basins with rolled lips, is typically distinguished by a red exterior and black, geometrical drawings on the interior or exterior of the ceramic.
 Similarities have been noted between the motifs of the Afanasievo culture and Okunev culture of the Minusinsk basin in Siberia, and those on the potteries of Banpo.
 Pottery style emerging from the Yangshao culture spread westward to the Majiayao culture, and then further to Xinjiang and Central Asia.